 She had a sister called Mary, who was seated at the Lord’s feet, listening to His word.
+Luke 10:39 NASB

 Busyness and the holidays… why do they go hand in hand…

-Today, after everyone had finished eating and the table was cleared, I couldn’t help but notice the oh-so familiar look that my parents now wore – pure exhaustion!
+After everyone had finished eating and the table was cleared, I couldn’t help but notice the oh-so familiar look that my parents now wore – pure exhaustion!
 Every year they host our family’s thanksgiving dinner, and even though this year there was no obvious difference than all the previous years… yet to me somehow it was different, drastically different.

 What changed?
 And why wasn’t it obvious to everyone else…